 - Evil All Along: Michael, who had his wife murdered so that he could be with Alison.

-- Eye Scream: While fighting off the corpse of her dead father, Alison cuts his eye with a knife.
+- Eye Scream: While fighting off the corpse of her father, Alison cuts his eye with a knife.

 - Fan Disservice: A flashback shows a young Alison walking in on a threesome her elderly father is having with two obese women.